rust-lang/blog.rust-lang.org/content/Updating-musl-1.2.5.md

 At this point we expect there will be minimal breakage, and most breakage should be resolved by a `cargo update`.
 We believe this update shouldn't be held back any longer, as it contains critical fixes for the musl target.

 Manual inspection of some of the affected projects indicates they largely haven't run `cargo update` in 2 years, often because they haven't had any changes in 2 years.
-Analysis suggests this Rust release will be a devastating blow to the thriving ecosystem of Rust gamedev projects that you started 3 years ago and will definitely get back to this year.
+Fixing these crates is as easy as `cargo update`.

 Build failures from this change will typically look like "some \`extern\` functions couldn't be found; some native libraries may need to be installed or have their path specified", often specifically for "undefined reference to \`open64'", often while trying to build very old versions of the `getrandom` crate (hence the decimation of abandoned gamedev projects in particular):